Thai U21 League: League stage

-If all else fails, the ranking will be determined by a draw.
+Once a criterion separates the tied clubs, subsequent criteria are not considered.

+Ranking matches

+After the league stage, clubs finishing in the same position in the two groups are paired against each other in a single ranking match.
+The first-placed clubs play for the championship, with the winner crowned league champion and the loser finishing second.

+From third place onwards, the remaining pairs play to determine the final standings.
+The winner of each match is placed higher than the loser, with the matches continuing consecutively through the rankings until all participating clubs have been placed.

+For the ranking matches, the higher-ranked club is designated as the home team based on its total points from the league stage.
+If a match is drawn after 90 minutes, the winner is determined by a penalty shoot-out, with no extra time.

 Awards

 The Thai U21 League awards prize money to the top four teams at the end of each season.
 The champion is awarded 500,000 THB (฿), the runner-up receives 250,000 ฿, the team finishing in third place is granted 150,000 ฿, and the team that finishes fourth is awarded 100,000 ฿.
 These prizes incentivize the teams to perform at their best throughout the competition.

 Sponsorship

 The Thai U21 League operates under a dynamic sponsorship model, where the main sponsor each season is granted the naming rights of the league.
 Depending on the primary sponsor, this allows the league's name to change from season to season.
-The flexibility in naming provides sponsors with a unique branding opportunity while supporting the league's mission to foster young Thai football talent.